ssu-humane/news-images-acl24/README.md

 ### Evaluation Data: NewsTT
 Our dataset is available upon request.
 Please contact "yeayen789@gmail.com"

+#### Data collection and annotation
 We introduce a dataset of 1,000 news thumbnail and text for detecting news thumbnail representativeness.
+- We collected news thumbnail and news text through random sample not use in training in NELA-GT-2021 dataset.
+- All datasets were annotated two male and one female student from Soongsil University.
+- Labeling guidelines are available in paper Appendix F

 * Label 1: The thumbnail represents the news text.
 * Label 0: The thumbnail not represents the news text.

+#### Data distribution

+#### Data dexcription

 ## Usage